 Need a document notarized?
 The Kansas City Public Library offers FREE notary services at all locations.

 Several Library staff members are certified as notaries and can assist you with most of your official document needs.
-Be aware this service is dependent on staff availability – we recommend calling ahead (816.701.3400) or making an appointment online.
+Be aware this service is dependent on staff availability – we recommend calling ahead (816.701.3400).

 - Absentee Ballots